quick-fox-03/Tell-Me-A-Joke/README.md

 * Make sure you have NodeJS installed using npm --version on your CLI.
 If not, you may install it from the nodeJS website.
 * Use "npm i" in your terminal to install all dependencies before running the website.
 * Run the node application using "node index.js" in the terminal, once you have navigated to root directory in parent folder.
 * Go to the localhost port address provided in the console, and have fun!
+By default, the localhost port address is set to <code>localhost:3000</code>
 # How to run
 The website is easy to use.
 Simply put a word in the search box, and the application will return a joke using that word.